-The breadth of GIS utilization across the County, and the extent of its integration into the overall IT architecture are reflected in the award winning plans and efforts of the preceding years.
+The breadth of GIS utilization across the County, and the extent of its integration into the overall IT architecture are reflected in the award-winning plans and efforts of the preceding years.
 The awards recognize GIS's achievement in fostering and expanding the use of GIS applications to improve County operations:

-- In CY 2015, Fairfax County was ranked #1 for jurisdictions with population over 500,000 in the Digital Counties Survey of the "Most Innovative, Pioneering Counties".
+- In CY 2018 the National Association of Counties granted Fairfax County its 2018 Achievement award for its program "Customizing Data for Health and Human Services Planning", which was GIS-based and helped drive zoning and development decisions. - In CY 2015, Fairfax County was ranked #1 for jurisdictions with population over 500,000 in the Digital Counties Survey of the "Most Innovative, Pioneering Counties".
 The award specifically referenced a GIS application developed by the Department of Neighborhood and Community Services.
 That application was also a winner of one of the Counties GIS excellence award the year before. - In FY 2014, Fairfax County was awarded a Special Achievement in GIS award by Environmental Systems Research Institute (ESRI) for its contributions to ESRI's national community mapping service.
-Now a highly detailed base-map is available for all users of ESRI's tools. - In FY 2011, Fairfax County GIS, as part of the regional team carrying out the Regional

-Routable Centerline project, was awarded a Special Achievement in GIS award by ESRI.
+Now a highlydetailed base-map is available for all users of ESRI's tools. - In FY 2011, Fairfax County GIS, as part of the regional team carrying out the Regional Routable Centerline project, was awarded a Special Achievement in GIS award by ESRI.

 The award recognizes organizations that use GIS to "improve our world - and set new precedents throughout the GIS community."

-- GIS was also the recipient of the 2010 VA Governor's Technology COVITS award for its 'Virtual Fairfax' web based application, also written in the Washington Post. - County GIS programs received the VA Governor's Technology COVITS award for DPWES' use of GIS in routing refuse collection vehicles. - In FY 2005 the County's GIS won FOSE's E-Town Award for GIS Integration.

-- The County's GIS program received a "Best of Breed" award in the 2003 Digital Counties Survey.
+- GIS was also the recipient of the 2010 VA Governor's Technology COVITS award for its 'Virtual Fairfax' web based application, also written in the Washington Post. - County GIS programs received the VA Governor's Technology COVITS award for DPWES' use of GIS in routing refuse collection vehicles. - In FY 2005 the County's GIS won FOSE's E-Town Award for GIS Integration. - The County's GIS program received a "Best of Breed" award in the 2003 Digital Counties Survey.
 This survey and award recognition was conducted by the Center for Digital Government, in partnership with the National Association of Counties. - Fairfax County's GIS received international recognition via the ESRI Special Achievement in GIS (SAG) Awards for both the GIS Branch work and the county wide efforts in GIS. - The National Association of Counties recognized Fairfax County for its use of GIS in the reapportionment process.

 Fairfax County is a member of the Northern Virginia GIS managers group, an informal group that regularly meets to coordinate activities.
-The GIS Branch also works closely with the State's GIS agency (Virginia Geographic Information Network, now part of Virginia integrated Services Program), and now directly participates in the Emergency Operations Center when it is activated.
+The GIS Branch also works closely with the State's GIS agency (Virginia Geographic Information Network, which is part of Virginia integrated Services Program), and now directly participates in the Emergency Operations Center when it is activated.
 The County is also a member of NACo's GIS committee which looks at key GIS issues affecting counties nationally.
 Additionally, each year, GIS hosts "GIS Day" which promotes the use of GIS and development of new GIS applications through county wide competition and awards.